Change for the Best

 John F. Kennedy said, “Change is the law of life” (Best Quotes Poems, 2007).
 Nursing has changed.
-Change is inevitable but generally it is viewed with suspicion and negativity.
+Change is inevitable but generally, it is viewed with suspicion and negativity.
 There have been many changes in nursing even in the almost thirty years since I graduated.
 Appearances have changed; we no longer dress in the white uniform and hat.
-Education has changed; graduates are from university based rather then hospital based programs, with opportunities to move on to Masters or Doctorate levels.
+Education has changed; graduates are from university-based rather than hospital-based programs, with opportunities to move on to Masters or Doctorate levels.
 Attitudes have changed; we don’t see our role as subservient to the medical staff but as vital members of the health care team.

 Nurses traditionally were women and were educated in hospital settings.
 The programs were based on the needs of the hospitals with the students utilized as unpaid labour.
 There were efforts even in the 1920’s to move nursing education out of the hospitals and into the universities but there was opposition to women receiving a university education in preparation for a career.
 Many saw nursing as a “calling” that only required good character and the ability to take direction from a doctor.
 There was resistance to recognizing nursing as a profession.
 It was considered a subservient role with no expectations that the nursing staff could perform without the explicit direction of the medical staff (N.Aranda, 2007; Ministry of Health and Long-Term Care [MOHLTC], 2006).